apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/hugegraph-server-idea-setup.md

 2023-06-05 00:43:39 [hugegraph-shutdown] [INFO] o.a.h.HugeFactory - HugeGraph is shutting down
 ```

-#### 3. Configure `HugeGraphServer`
+#### 3. Running `HugeGraphServer`

 Similarly, open the `Run/Debug Configurations` panel in IntelliJ IDEA and create a new `Application` configuration.
 Follow these steps for the configuration:

 - Select `hugegraph-dist` as the `Use classpath of module`.
 - Set the `Main class` to `org.apache.hugegraph.dist.HugeGraphServer`.
 - Set the program arguments to `conf/gremlin-server.yaml conf/rest-server.properties`.
-Similarly, note that the path here is relative to the working directory, so make sure to set the working directory to `<path-to-your-directory>`.
+Similarly, note that the path here is relative to the working directory, so make sure to set the working directory to `path-to-your-directory`.

 Once the configuration is completed, run it.
 If you see the following logs, it means that `HugeGraphServer` has been successfully started: